loveencounterflow/coffeenode-mojikura/README.md

 Why does a hash ID help in formulating meta-phrases?—Consider the phrase about '曌' from above:

-    (d)year:690,culture/china/character/created:0,glyph:曌
+    (d)year:690,culture/china/character/created:0,glyph:"曌"

 Imagine we want to state that the source of this fact is a certain article on Wikipedia:

-    x,has/source:0,(URL)web:http://en.wikipedia.org/wiki/Wu_Zetian
+    x,has/source:0,(url)web:"http://en.wikipedia.org/wiki/Wu_Zetian"

 what piece of data should we use to identify the subject of that phrase?
 The subject is itself an entry in the database, so it would be natural to use its ID.
 If, however, we used phrases as IDs, we would get something like

-    phrase:"(d)year:690,culture/china/character/created:0,glyph:曌",has/source:0,(URL)web:http://en.wikipedia.org/wiki/Wu_Zetian
+    phrase:"(d)year:690,culture/china/character/created:0,glyph:\"曌\"",has/source:0,(url)web:"http://en.wikipedia.org/wiki/Wu_Zetian"

 which is unwieldy to say the least.
 It doesn't scale, either.
 A Wikipedia page can change anytime, so maybe we want to add a meta-phrase to that meta-phrase

-    x,as/read/on:0,(d)date/2013-09-22

-which turns out to be rather convoluted when written out:

-    phrase:"phrase:\"(d)year:690,culture/china/character/created:0,glyph:曌\",has/source:0,(URL)web:http://en.wikipedia.org/wiki/Wu_Zetian",as/read/on:0,(d)date/2013-09-22
+    x,as/read/on:0,(d)date:"2013-09-22"

+Substituting the next-to-last phrase to this meta-phrase and applying the Rules of Serialization we get a big ball of spaghetti:

+    phrase:"phrase:\"(d)year:690,culture/china/character/created:0,glyph:\\\"曌\\\"\",has/source:0,(url)web:\"http://en.wikipedia.org/wiki/Wu_Zetian\"",as/read/on:0,(d)date:"2013-09-22"

-You can probably see where this is going.
-Now, given that in the current scheme the ID of the first phrase, above, is `33ae6c611032` and the data type sigil for phrase IDs is 'm', we can rewrite the first meta-phrase as
+You can probably see where this is going—it's leading nowhere.

+Now, given that in the current scheme the ID of the first phrase, above, is `b5a24bdcf75b` and the data type sigil for phrase IDs is 'm', we can rewrite the first meta-phrase as

-    (m)phrase:33ae6c611032,has/source:0,(URL)web:http://en.wikipedia.org/wiki/Wu_Zetian
+    (m)phrase:"b5a24bdcf75b",has/source:0,(URL)web:"http://en.wikipedia.org/wiki/Wu_Zetian"

-Now the ID of *this* phrase is computed as `4ae2f0bfbc27`, so our meta-meta-phrase becomes simply
+Now the ID of *this* phrase is computed as `c1cc225d2e09`, so our meta-meta-phrase becomes simply

-    (m)phrase:4ae2f0bfbc27,as/read/on:0,(d)date/2013-09-22
+    (m)phrase:"4ae2f0bfbc27",as/read/on:0,(d)date:"2013-09-22"

 Hashes as IDs, then, allow us to formulate meta-phrases as succinctly as ordinary, non-meta phrases—both kinds actually look identical.

+## Existential Assertion Phrases

+Most phrase examples in this readme use what could be termed 'implicit existential claims', that is, there are phrases like `glyph:業,has/shape/component:1,glyph:𦍎` which implicitly claim that objects of class `glyph`, identified as `業` and `𦍎`, do exist.
+Sometimes that much will be fine, sometimes such claims had better be made explicit, which is what Existential Assertion Phrases (EAPs) are for.

+An EAP simple states 'there exists an entity that has this key and this value of this type'.
+For example, each character must consist of at least one stroke, and in general, a stroke count is a non-negative integer number.
+When your database consists of no more than the scant data sample outlined in the intro, above, you will have only data about glyphs with 5, 8, and 13 strokes.
+If you now go and build a catalog with that data, maybe you want to make it explicit that stroke counts like 4 or 10 have no associated glyphs, although real world knowledge tells you there will be glyphs with 4 and 10 strokes as soon as you add but a few dozends more glyphs to the base.
+Maybe you have a collection of some yet undescribed characters gleaned from some piece of literature, say '天地玄黄'—you know these glyphs exist, but you have no data as yet to describe them.

+I suggest it makes sense, in these cases, to use minimal entries to assert existence of an entity.
+A minimal entry has a subject key, type, and value, but no predicate and no object.
+According to the [Rules of Serialization](#rules-of-serialization), minimal phrases will then look like these:

+    id:"ad6d9f2f18f0"|glyph:"業",:0,:""
+    id:"2ddb54e9acf4"|glyph:"业",:0,:""
+    id:"30ffc34e62b7"|glyph:"𦍎",:0,:""
+    id:"3b8dbd10e3af"|glyph:"天",:0,:""
+    id:"f7707a8cab8d"|glyph:"地",:0,:""
+    id:"6281fabbd685"|glyph:"玄",:0,:""
+    id:"4c5c15ff0da3"|glyph:"黄",:0,:""
+    id:"47f18950748b"|(i)shape/strokecount:1,:0,:""
+    id:"a8c9fa9c5c6d"|(i)shape/strokecount:2,:0,:""
+    id:"0063d609c369"|(i)shape/strokecount:3,:0,:""
+    ...

+Existential phrases make good targets for connecting assertions to entities (i.e. stating facts about things).
+Much like the meta-phrases introduced in the previous section XXXXXXXXXXX

+    glyph:"業",has/shape/component:0,glyph:"业"
+    glyph:"業",has/shape/component:1,glyph:"𦍎"

+    (m)entity:"ad6d9f2f18f0",has/shape/component:0,(m)entity:"2ddb54e9acf4"
+    (m)entity:"ad6d9f2f18f0",has/shape/component:1,(m)entity:"30ffc34e62b7"

 ## A Word on Normalization